nanostores/query/README.md

 Typically, those 3 are more than enough to make all look very good.

+### Lazy fetcher

+Sometimes you don't want a store, you just want an async function that's gonna handle the errors and leverage the cache (perform cache lookup, save data in there upon successful execution, etc.).

+For that case use `fetcherStore.fetch` function.
+It will always resolve with the same data type as store itself (`error` and `data` only).

+Few gotchas:

+- it will execute against currently set keys (no way to customize them for the call);
+- it will still leverage deduplication.

 ### Dependencies, but not in keys

 Let's say, you have a dependency for your fetcher, but you don't want it to be in your fetcher keys.
 For example, this could be your `userId`—that would be a hassle to put it _everywhere_, but you need it, because once you change your user, you don't want to have stale cache from the previous user.